 Both the Labour right and the Tories agree on the need to be willing to annihilate 20 million people per Trident submarine.

-The failure of Scotland to gain independence in 2014 means that sixty years on nuclear submarines are still 25 miles from Glasgow and still make the city a target—and still threaten global destruction.
+The failure of Scotland to gain independence in 2014 means that 60 years on nuclear submarines are still 25 miles from Glasgow and still make the city a target—and still threaten global destruction.